-If your son or daughter is dealing with the illness of a loved one or has experienced a recent loss, please connect them with either Campus Ministry (410-617-2768, Cohn Hall, under the chapel), the Dean of First-Year Students and Academic Services office (410-617-5547, Maryland Hall 145), or the Counseling Center (410-617-CARE(2273), Humanities 150).
+If your son or daughter is dealing with the illness of a loved one or has experienced a recent loss, please connect them with either Campus Ministry (410-617-2768, Cohn Hall, under the chapel), the Academic Advising and Support Center (410-617-5050, Maryland Hall 138), or the Counseling Center (410-617-CARE(2273), Humanities 150).
 Which of these offices you contact is an individualized decision based on with whom you think your son or daughter will most connect and be likely to develop a relationship with.
 These are entry points into the support network and each office will work to connect the student with other needed resources.
 When you call one of these offices, it would be helpful to have as many details about the situation as possible so the student does not have to cover the same ground repeatedly.

 - Campus Ministry will reach out to students to offer both spiritual and personal support.
 A Campus Ministry staff member will try to meet with the student personally.
 Every student will be invited to solicit prayers and alert the Loyola community about a death in his/her immediate family through a “We Remember” e-mail.
 A Campus Ministry staff member will try to attend funeral services of student’s immediate family, if possible.

-- Dean of First-Year Students and Academic Services will notify faculty and reach out to the student as appropriate.
+- Academic Advising and Support Center will notify faculty and reach out to the student as appropriate.
 An Academic Services staff member will help students talk to their professors about making up missed work, and help put academic supports in place as needed.

 - The Counseling Center will offer personal support and help students explore all of the ways their situation might be impacting them.
 When a counselor meets with the student, he/she will assess any other needs that the student may have and will offer individual or group support (the Facing Loss group has proven to be very helpful to students) and explain how being connected to others can be an important part of functioning during difficult times.